-50. Please provide a list of any unresolved policy issues with regard to the licensing of small modular light-water reactors (SMRs).
+50. Please provide a list of any unresolved policy issues with regard to the licensing of SMRs.

 Please include an approximate date for when each issue was first raised, any actions taken or planned to resolve the issue, the milestone scheduled for resolution, and the projected date for resolution.